 As 2002 progressed, they were promoted to pursue their building talents in Maui where they produced the Davidson home in Makena, worked with several homeowners in Wailea, and eventually worked for the Shaws to develop a family compound in north Kihei.

-Today they live in Bozeman and have opened a new shop in Belgrade which will again make one-of-a-kind works of art.
+Today they live in Aiken, SC and have opened a new shop in which they will continue to make one-of-a-kind works of art.